decaby7e/wemux/README.md

 ## How To Install
   **IMPORTANT**: Wemux requires tmux version >= 1.6

-### MacPorts (on OS X)
-  If you have [MacPorts](https://www.macports.org/) installed you can install wemux with a very simple:

-    sudo port install wemux

-### Homebrew (on OS X)
-  If you have [Homebrew](http://mxcl.github.com/homebrew/) installed you can install wemux with a fairly simple:

-    brew install wemux

-  The user that installed wemux will automatically be added to the wemux host list.
-  To change the host or add more hosts, edit `/usr/local/etc/wemux.conf` and add the username to the host_list array.

-  Users in the host_list will be able to start new wemux servers, all other users will be wemux clients and join these servers.

-    $ vim /usr/local/etc/wemux.conf
-         OR
-    $ wemux conf

-    host_list=(zolrath brocksamson)

 ### Manual Installation
   The rest of this readme will operate under the assumption you'll place wemux